 Method 1: Chemical UV Blockers (The "Dye" Approach)

-This tactic has a significant drawback: it is not permanent.
+Chemical UV blockers provide non-permanent protection because they leach during laundering.
 Based on our direct experience in textile testing, we can say for sure that these chemical UV blockers always wash out.
 They degrade over months.
 Factors like washing, chlorine from swimming pools, and even sweat seem to have a catalytic effect.
 The fabric's UPF rating gets lower with each wash.
 Temporary protection can be quite unreliable and break throughout the life of the garment.

 Method 2: Built-in Protection from Fabric Structure